-Therefore, to maximize the benefit received from the expenditure of pavement preservation funds, projects with very low PCI values—(which require a great deal of money to rehabilitate with little effect on the overall statewide PCI)—are not currently eligible considering the limited state resources available for the program.
+Therefore, to maximize the benefit received from the expenditure of pavement preservation funds, projects with very low PCI values — (which require a great deal of money to rehabilitate with little effect on the overall statewide PCI) — are not currently eligible considering the limited State resources available for the program.
 However, these projects will be recommended for construction with Federal aid funds.
 Projects with high PCI values, where timely maintenance will render excellent life cycle potential, are given a high program funding priority within the pavement preservation program.
 Projects not selected for funding will be considered as back-up projects and reconsidered for future programming.
 See Figure 2 below for eligibility distribution (yellow area is within PCI range for APPP).

 Figure 2.
 Arizona PCI-Based Eligibility Values.